How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 How to Build a GPS App, Technically

-Before we move forward to the technical aspects of location-based app development, let’s start with the basic concept.
+Before we move forward to the technical aspects of developing location based apps, let’s start with the basic concept.

 How do location-based apps work?